shariq1989/cookbook/content/recipe/pozole.md

 * Hominy: I use canned hominy, but if you want to use dried hominy, you need to set aside extra time to prepare it.

-* Chilis: For this recipe, I use canned [chipotle in adobo sauce](https://amzn.to/2OIJBTR) and dried guajillo chilis
+* Chilis: For this recipe, I use canned [chipotle in adobo sauce](https://amzn.to/2OIJBTR) and dried guajillo chillies

 * Garnish: Pozole is all about the garnish, at least for me; you get to make the stew your own with a variety of toppings.
 I usually garnish with radishes, red onion, cabbage, cilantro, lime wedges, avocado, chili flakes, and Mexican oregano.